jhonnycgarcia/plazti-angular-testing-nicobite/README.md

   - `ng test -t ProductService --coverage`
   - `ng test -t CategoryService --coverage`
   - `ng test -t ProductComponent --coverage`
+  - `ng test -t HeaderComponent --coverage`
 - Promp:
   - "Generate unit test for $service.
 Validate bot success and failure, and include edge cases.
 To create proper tests, use the product.servie.spect.ts dile as a guide and Spectator and Jest"
+  - "Generate unit test for $component.
+Validate bot success and failure, and include edge cases.
+To create proper test, use the current spec code as a guide and Spectator and Jest"